wundergraph/wundergraph/docs-website/src/pages/usage-information.md

 We do not collect any metrics which may contain sensitive data.

-We take your privacy and our security very seriously.
+We take your privacy and the security of our platform very seriously.
 WunderGraph telemetry falls under the security disclosure policy.

 ## Will This Data Be Shared?